-Annie works with faculty to foster teaching innovation and to facilitate improved learning outcomes for Tufts students.
-She was raised in southwestern Pennsylvania and has lived, studied and worked in Malawi, France and England.
+Annie works with faculty to foster teaching innovation and scholarly teaching to facilitate improved learning outcomes for Tufts students.
+She has lived, studied and worked in Malawi, France and England and has worked with diverse university student and faculty populations in the US and internationally.
+Her current interests lie in teaching as a reflective practice, academic leadership, dialogue across difference, and social emotional learning.
 She holds graduate degrees in education from the Harvard Graduate School of Education and Boston University.
 Annie and her husband Brad Harrington, Director of the Boston College Center for Work & Family, have three children – Maggie, Hannah, & Dillon.

 Roberta maintains the administrative side of CELT, coordinating meetings and serving as the main point of contact for the center.
 Please feel free to contact her with any general questions.
 She received her B.A. from Simmons College in Boston and has previous experience working with Fidelity Investments and State Street Bank.
-Roberta was born and raised in Medford and now resides in Malden with her husband Bill and their three college aged children.
+Roberta was born and raised in Medford and now resides in Malden.
+She has raised two daughters and a son with her husband Bill.

 Samantha is currently pursing her M.A./Ed.S in School Psychology at Tufts University.
 After graduating with a B.A. in English from California State University, Fullerton, she worked as a teachers’ assistant in the mild/moderate special education program within the Walnut Unified School District.
 She then worked as a program assistant for a moderate/severe special education program through River Springs Charter School, where she supported the specialized academic instructor with designing and implementing behavior plans and curricula.